jorawarc/AlphabetCipher/README.md

 # AlphabetCipher

-The project was inspired by u/Garth5689 reddit challenge found here:(https://bit.ly/2t3FeUz)
+The project was inspired by u/Garth5689's reddit challenge found here:(https://bit.ly/2t3FeUz)

 The Alphabet Cipher was published by Lewis Carroll in 1868.
-The cipher uses a key word, which is used to encode a message. more info can be found here:(https://en.wikipedia.org/wiki/The_Alphabet_Cipher)
+The cipher uses a key word, which is then used to encode a message. more info can be found here:(https://en.wikipedia.org/wiki/The_Alphabet_Cipher)

 Command line args must be in following format: